icebreakerone/ib1-technical-docs/docs/metadata.md

 `application/xml` by XSD 1.1 files, and
 `text/csv` by [CSVW](https://www.w3.org/ns/csvw) files.

-### Additional metadata for Datasets
+### Additional metadata for Datasets and Data Services

-The information above is the minimum needed to ensure that a data set is visible in [the Open Net Zero](https://opennetzero.org) search system.
+The information above is the minimum needed to ensure that a data source can be used by the Trust Framework participants, and is visible in [the Open Net Zero](https://opennetzero.org) search system.
 There are, however, other properties of a data set which may be useful to potential data consumers.
 Where such information can be provided, it should be provided in as standard a form as possible - in practice this translates to making use of existing ontologies such as DCAT and Dublin Core by preference, then shared, industry-specific, ontologies, and only